FSipiano/newbieDictionary/README.md

 Somewhere that you can write code.
 Microsoft Word is a text editor.
 Notepad is a text editor.
 It is pretty much just somewhere that you can hit the keyboard and stuff appears...
 _“We need to access this remotely, do you have your login details?”_

+#### **TTFB** -
+Time to first byte (TTFB) is a mesurement used as an indication of the responsiveness of a webserver or other network resouce.
+It measures the duration from the user or client making an HTTP request to the first byte of the page being received by the client's browser.

 #### **UI** -
 Stands for User Interface, this is used to describe what the website will generally look like - the buttons and the navigation  bar etc. UI is the _look_ of the site.
 Linked with **UX*